Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 for the Maxwell equations especially with the z direction are given in this directory.
 They are compiled by parameters and configuration files which are dated in Sep. and Nov. of 2024.
-Each simulation code is suitable for the non-paralleled or parallelized Maxwell equations which really depends on different architectures.
+Each simulation code is suitable for the non-paralleled or parallelized Maxwell equations with parallelized particles, which really depends on different architectures.

 ### Molecular Dynamics Simulation: CGS Units and Necessary Files ###